joharasmus/webapps-deploy/README.md

 For deploying container images to Kubernetes, consider using [Kubernetes deploy](https://github.com/Azure/k8s-deploy) action.
 This action requires that the cluster context be set earlier in the workflow by using either the [Azure/aks-set-context](https://github.com/Azure/aks-set-context/tree/releases/v1) action or the [Azure/k8s-set-context](https://github.com/Azure/k8s-set-context/tree/releases/v1) action.

-The definition of this GitHub Action is in [action.yml](https://github.com/Azure/webapps-deploy/blob/master/action.yml). *startup-command* is applicable only for Linux apps and not for Windows apps.
+The definition of this GitHub Action is in [action.yml](https://github.com/joharasmus/webapps-deploy/blob/master/action.yml). *startup-command* is applicable only for Linux apps and not for Windows apps.
 Currently *startup-command* is supported only for Linux apps when SPN is provided and not when publish profile is provided.

-NOTE: you must have write permissions to the repository in question.
-If you're using a sample repository from Microsoft, be sure to first fork the repository to your own GitHub account.

 # End-to-End Sample Workflows